Andrea Dimitry: Life in America

-Dimitry and Marianne Celeste had ten children including educator and author Alexander Dimitry.
+Dimitry and Marianne Celeste had ten children, including educator and author Alexander Dimitry.
 In the 1805 New Orleans City Directory, Michel Dragon and his wife resided at 60 Rue de Chartres.
-Andrea Dimitry lived next door at 58 Rue de Chartres.
+Dimitry lived next door at 58 Rue de Chartres.
 The street bordered Jackson Square in the French Quarter.

-The War of 1812 broke out and Andrea joined as a private and assisted Captain Frio Delabostris's company, Second Cavaliers, Louisiana Militia.
-He participated in the Battle of New Orleans assisting General Andrew Jackson, and became an American hero and local legend.
+The War of 1812 broke out and Dimitry joined as a private in the Louisiana Militia, with whom he participated in the Battle of New Orleans.
+Research by Pecquet du Bellet indicates that he enlisted on December 16, 1814, and served two months and twenty-five days.